Col de la Chambre: this drive is not for timid drivers

 Col de la Chambre is a high mountain pass at an elevation of 2.879m (9,445ft) above the sea level located in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
 It's one of the highest roads of Europe.

-The road to the summit is gravel.
-Only 4x4.
-The track to the summit includes several narrow and steep sections (up to 25%).
+The road to the summit is unpaved.
+4x4 vehicles only.
+The track features many narrow and steep sections (up to 25%).
 The road is open only in summers.
 It’s brutally tough with roughly sections, on very rocky, slippery path / ski piste at occasionally impossible steepness.
 The road follows the unpaved ski-lift service roads, approaching the top of the cable car station at 3.003 metres above the sea level.
 It's one of the highest roads of the country.

 Pic: Bram Van Gelder

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.